MaksumRifai/digitaltalent/README.md

 ## Download
 Use green button above and click "Download Zip" or simply click [here](https://github.com/MaksumRifai/digitaltalent/archive/master.zip)
 ## Customizing
 In case you want to use your own models, simply replace the [.obj .mtl .png](https://en.m.wikipedia.org/wiki/Wavefront_.obj_file) files with yours.
+Don't forget to export your MagicaVoxel or Blender project with right format.

 <br/><br/>
 # References & Resources